projectatomic/atomic/docs/atomic-stop.1.md

 If the container image has a `LABEL STOP` instruction like the following:

-`LABEL STOP /usr/bin/docker kill -s HUP --name ${NAME} ${IMAGE}`
+`LABEL STOP /usr/bin/docker kill -s HUP ${NAME}

 atomic would execute this command before stopping the container.

 `atomic stop` will set the following environment variables for use in the command:

 **NAME**
   The name specified via the command.
 NAME will be replaced with IMAGE if it is not specified.

-**IMAGE**
-  The name and image specified via the command.

-**SUDO_UID**
-  The `SUDO_UID` environment variable.
-This is useful with the docker `-u` option for user space tools.
-If the environment variable is not available, the value of `/proc/self/loginuid` is used.

-**SUDO_GID**
-  The `SUDO_GID` environment variable.
-This is useful with the docker `-u` option for user space tools.
-If the environment variable is not available, the default GID of the value for `SUDO_UID` is used.
-If this value is not available, the value of `/proc/self/loginuid` is used.

 If this field does not exist, `atomic stop` will just stop the container, if the container is running.